 - Copy of the industrial license from Govt. of India in case of end products requires such license under Industrial Development and Regulation Act.1951.

-- An affidavit on Rs.10/- Non judicial Stamp Paper duly attested by Notary Public affixed with proper notarial Stamp giving the status of the unit, machinery installed, power requirement etc. as per the prescribed format
+- An affidavit on Rs.10/- Non-judicial Stamp Paper duly attested by Notary Public affixed with proper notarial Stamp giving the status of the unit, machinery installed, power requirement etc. as per the prescribed format

 - Purchase bill of machinery installed.

-- Tax Benefits: Depending on your business, you may enjoy Excise Exemption Scheme as well as exemption from certain Direct Taxes in the initial years of your business.
+- Tax Benefits: Depending on your business, you may enjoy the Excise Exemption Scheme as well as exemption from certain Direct Taxes in the initial years of your business.

 - Availability of raw material depending on existing policy: Raw material for production would be given by the government in the initial years at subsidized rates.

 - Benefits from Banks: All banks and other financial institutions recognize MSMEs and have created special schemes for them.
 This usually includes priority sector lending, which means that the likelihood of your business being sanctioned a loan is high and lower bank interest rates.
-There may also be preferential treatment in case of delay in repayment.
+There may also be preferential treatment in case of a delay in repayment.